 For some, adopting a vegan diet goes far beyond the plate.
 It extends to the clothes we wear, the beauty and personal products we use, and the beliefs we value.
 Here’s are a few ways that adopting a vegan lifestyle can make you happier and healthier:

-- It is healthier for you and the planet.
 According to the American Heart Association, eating less meat can decrease your chances of heart disease, diabetes, and other chronic illnesses.
 The nutrients like beta-carotene, carotenoids, and flavonoids in vegetables are also anti-carcinogenic.
-In addition to boosting your own health, plant-based diets improve the health of the planet, too.
-Vegan diets require use roughly 219,000 fewer gallons of water annually and use 20 times less land than carnivorous ones.
+In addition to boosting your own health, plant-based diets improve the health of the planet.
+Vegan diets require the use of roughly 219,000 fewer gallons of water annually and use 20 times less land than carnivorous ones.

 A study out of the University of Oxford found that diets heavy in meat (more than 100 grams per day), result in an average of 7.2 kg of carbon dioxide emissions per day per person.
 Alternatively, both vegetarian and pescatarian diets result in roughly 3.8 kg of CO2 per day.
 Unsurprisingly, vegan diets produce the least amount, coming in at only 2.9 kg of CO2 per day.

-- Treat or reverse health conditions.
-A plant-based diet is often times even more effective than medication or surgery when it comes to these diseases high blood pressure, high cholesterol, obesity, diabetes, and cancer.
-The WHO stated that processed meat is a carcinogen, and The China Study shows the connection between casein (milk protein) and cancer.
+This is one of our biggest reasons to go vegan.
+A plant-based diet is oftentimes even more effective than medication or surgery when it comes to high blood pressure, high cholesterol, obesity, diabetes, and cancer.
+The World Health Organization stated that processed meat is a carcinogen, and The China Study shows the connection between casein (milk protein) and cancer.

-Believe it or not, what you eat can affect the way your skin looks (now and in the future), and how your body breaks down food.
-For most people with acne-prone skin, dairy (including eggs) is one of the worst offenders.
-Getting rid of fatty foods (including all animal products, fried foods and processed oils) has been shown to reduce acne.
+Believe it or not, what you eat can affect the way your skin looks and how your body breaks down food.
+For most people with acne-prone skin, dairy and eggs are some of the worst offenders.
+Getting rid of fatty foods (including all animal products, fried foods and processed oils) reduces acne.
 On a vegan and gluten-free diet, you will notice huge improvements with your digestive system.

-- Science confirms we have no need to consume animal products.
-A well balanced vegan diet can easily provide all the nutrients we need to thrive.
-It is clear that scientific evidence demonstrates a vegan diet is not only a viable option for people of any age, but that eating plant foods instead of animal-based foods can confer significant health benefits.
+A well-balanced vegan diet can easily provide all the nutrients we need to thrive.
+Scientific evidence demonstrates a vegan diet is not only a viable option for people of any age, but that eating plant foods instead of animal-based foods will bring huge health benefits.